prathmesh-d-glitch/prathmesh-d-glitch/README.md

 # 💫 About Me:
-I am a student at IIIT Gwalior
+I am a student at IIIT Gwalior.

 ## 🌐 Socials: